zoylendt/zoylendt.github.io/content/Coding/Zisternensensor.md

 ...

 > [!warning]
-> The "Doit L293D WiFi Motor Drive Board" might have switched §V§ and GND rows in some revisions
+> The "Doit L293D WiFi Motor Drive Board" might have switched 3V3 and GND rows in some revisions.
+> [Here](https://www.studiopieters.nl/nodemcu-v3-l293d-motor-shield/) is a good resource abut its pinout.

 # Code